Optimal Regularized Online Allocation by Adaptive Re-Solving: Regularized Online Allocation Problem

-\end{Assumption} Assumption \ref{asm:sec-moment} requires the variation of reward function given $b_t$: $f_t\sim\cP|b_t$ to be mild so that the primal solution $\tilde{x}_t(\blambda):=-\nabla f^*_t(b_t^{\top}(\lambda+\mu))$ has a second order moment smoothness.
-Note that this doesn't mean that $\nabla f^*_t$ must be globally smooth.
+for any $d\in \Omega_d$, $\lambda\in \Omega_{\lambda}$, $\mu\in \Omega_{\mu}$ and given $b_t$, where $L_1>0$ is a constant. \end{assumption} Assumption \ref{asm:k-thmoment} requires the variation of reward function given $b_t$: $f_t\sim\cP|b_t$ to be mild so that the primal solution changes smoothly.
+This doesn't mean that $ f^*_t$ must be globally smooth.
+The expectation here is with respect to $f_t$, $\boldsymbol{\nu}$.
 A similar description of smoothness can be found in \cite{gorbunov2020unified}.
-Compared with Assumption \ref{asm:nondegeneracy:1}, Assumption \ref{asm:sec-moment} actually states the smoothness in a different perspective.
-Assumption \ref{asm:nondegeneracy:1} only requires the smoothness of the expected reward, but here Assumption \ref{asm:sec-moment} focuses more on the variation of the random reward function itself.
-Basically, Assumption \ref{asm:sec-moment} claims that no matter how the reward $f_t$ varies, the difference of primal variables can be bounded by the difference of dual variables in expectation.
-Assumption \ref{asm:sec-moment} is not necessary for the study of dual convergence in section \ref{sec:dual_conv}, but it is indispensable for the theoretical study of adaptive algorithms and regret analysis.
-We note that Assumptions \ref{asm:regularizer}-\ref{asm:sec-moment} assume the corresponding conditions holds for all the $d\in\Omega_d$.
+Basically, Assumption \ref{asm:k-thmoment} claims that no matter how the reward $f_t$ varies, the difference of primal variables can be bounded by the difference of dual variables in expectation.
+We note that Assumptions \ref{asm:regularizer}-\ref{asm:k-thmoment} assume the corresponding conditions hold for all the $d\in\Omega_d$.